-This Article shall be applicable to the summer sessions and intersessions which occur between September 1, 1998, and August 31 of the year in which this Agreement expires.
+This Article shall be applicable to the summer sessions and intersessions which occur between September 1, 2003, and August 31 of the year in which this Agreement expires.

-Section 17.9: APPLICABLE CONTRACT ARTICLES
+Section 17.9: APPLICATION OF CONTRACT ARTICLES

-Except as provided herein, the following articles of this Agreement do not apply to summer school assignments: Article 8, Hours of Employment; Article 9, Health and Welfare Benefits; Article 10, Leave Policies, except Sections 10.4, 10.5, 10.16, 10.17; Article 12, Transfer Policies; Article 16, Organizational Security; Article 18, Mentor Teachers; Article 19, Layoff and Reemployment; Article 21, Job Sharing; Article 24, Year-round Schools.
+The following articles of this Agreement do not apply to summer school assignments: Article 8, Hours of Employment (except Section 8.5.2); Article 9, Health and Welfare Benefits; Article 10, Leave Policies, (except Sections 10.4, 10.5, 10.16, 10.17, 10.21); Article 12, Transfer Policies; Article 16, Organizational Security; Article 19, Layoff and Reemployment; Article 21, Job Sharing; Article 24, Year-round Schools.